talkable/talkable-docs/source/optional/converting_into_localization.rst

 4. Find a copy that you'd like to convert into a Localization.
 You can hit `Cmd+F` (`Ctrl+F` on Windows) to search within HTML area.

-Static copy is basically a piece of text that sits inside Liquid Editor and usually looks like this:
+Static copy is basically a piece of text that sits inside HTML & CSS Editor and usually looks like this:

 .. code-block:: html